bamboo/kotlin-native/PLATFORM_LIBS.md

     import platform.posix.*

-The only target for which it is not available is `Webassembly`.
+The only target for which it is not available is [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly).

 Note that the contents of `platform.posix` is NOT identical on different platforms, in the same way as different `POSIX` implementations